 4 – The evolution of volcanic edifices and their plumbing systems: mechanisms and timescales

 We document the temporal evolution of volcanic edifices, and of their magmas and plumbing systems, through the acquisition of high-temporal-resolution time series of field, petrological, geochemical and geochronological data.
-These are coupled with experimental determination of chemical and physical parameters essential for the interpretation of collected data.
+These are coupled with experimental determination of chemical and physical parameters essential for the interpretation of those data.

 5 – Mantle control of magma sources

 We characterize the deep processes controlling magma generation, and the long-term behavior of volcanoes, through geochemical observations and laboratory experiments.
 Notably, we focus on the nature, fluxes and timescales of magma transfer beneath island-arc volcanoes, deep-versus-shallow origins of hotspot magmatism, global recycling of fusible material, and the elements that facilitate melting, geothermal gradients and partial melting processes in the deep mantle.